Scattering for the Equivariant U(1) Problem: Abstract

 \section{Abstract}

-Extending our previous works on the Cauchy problem for the $2+1$ equivariant Einstein-wave map system, we prove that the linear part dominates the nonlinear part of the wave maps equation coupled to the full set of the Einstein equations, for small data.
+{ Extending our previous works on the Cauchy problem for the $2+1$ equivariant Einstein-wave map system, we prove that the linear part dominates the nonlinear part of the wave maps equation coupled to the full set of the Einstein equations, for small data.
 A key ingredient in the proof is a nonlinear Morawetz estimate for the fully coupled equivariant Einstein-wave maps.
-The $2+1$ dimensional Einstein-wave map system occurs naturally in the $3+1$ vacuum Einstein equations of general relativity. \keywords{Critical Wave Maps, U(1) Einstein equations }
+The $2+1$ dimensional Einstein-wave map system occurs naturally in the $3+1$ vacuum Einstein equations of general relativity.}